How to Become an ER Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 How to Become an Emergency Room Technician

-If you have your EMT certification, the great news is you’re practically an ER Tech already!
+If you have your EMT certification, the great news is you’re practically fully qualified to become an ER Tech already!

-For certified EMTs, additional certification is not required to become an emergency room technician.
-While requirements can vary by location, most hospitals require a high school diploma, CPR certification, defibrillator certification, and preference is given to candidates with emergency medical training.
+For certified EMTs, an additional certification is not required to become an emergency room technician.
+While requirements can vary by location, most hospitals require a high school diploma, CPR certification, and defibrillator certification.
+Preference is almost always given to candidates with emergency medical training.

 As an EMT, you’ve already checked off every one of these requirements.
-Your next step to becoming an ER tech would be to simply apply for the job.
+Your next step to moving on and becoming an ER tech would be to simply apply for the job.

-(Click here if you aren’t yet an EMT but and are interested in training for EMT certification.)
+(If you aren’t yet an EMT but are interested in training to be an ER tech, click here.)

 - Enjoy a fast-paced work environment

-- Can think and problem-solve on your feet
+- Can think and problem-solve on their feet

 - Can physically lift patients during transportation